 (a) Basis of Presentation and Description of Business.
 Tempur Sealy International, Inc., a Delaware corporation, together with its subsidiaries, is a U.S. based, multinational company.
-The term "Tempur Sealy International" refers to Tempur Sealy International, Inc. only, and the term "Company" refers to Tempur Sealy International, Inc. and its consolidated subsidiaries.
+The term "Tempur Sealy International" refers to Tempur Sealy International, Inc. and its consolidated subsidiaries.